NWC-CUAHSI-Summer-Institute/NextGen-Uncertainty-quantification/README.md

 # NextGen Uncertainty Quantification
-This repository is created by the Ngen-Uncertainty quantification group for the NWC summer institute.
+This repository is created by the Ngen-Uncertainty quantification group for the NWC summer institute 2024.
 Our research topic is:Probabilistic Streamflow Prediction Using the Model-Agnostic NextGen Framework.

 ## Study Area